EdgeVerve/oe-service-personalization/README.md

 instance method with the same name, and, still have the relation defined.
 One must always refrain from doing this.

-Do not to collude with loopback's internal naming standards.
+Do not collude with loopback's internal naming standards.